 Head grooms or freelance grooms are often left unsupervised and so must be able to work independently.
 They will have a higher level of responsibility than a foundation groom and may even be in a supervisory position as a yard manager.
 At this level you will be required to hold the BHS Stage 3 Groom as a minimum.
 This will enable you to manage your work safely and efficiently, applying skills and knowledge relating to the care and management of horses.

-We would encourage you to continue to develop your skills and increase your knowledge by continuing along the Groom Pathway to the BHS Stage 4 Senior Groom and Stage 5 Stable Manager.
+We would encourage you to continue to develop your skills and increase your knowledge by continuing along the Groom Pathway to the BHS Stage 4 Senior Groom and Performance Centre Manager.
 These qualifications are for those who have sole responsibility for the care and management of horses, think more of a senior groom position, or you are looking to move into a management position in the equestrian industry.

 Competition experience will also be an advantage if you wish to become a groom for a competition rider in a specific discipline.
 Volunteering at events is a great way to add experience in this field, you can contact your local British Riding Club to help out as a dressage writer or fence judge.
 Getting some ‘behind the scenes’ experience at club level will give you a valuable insight into what judges look for, the structure of a show day and the atmosphere of an event.

 The ability to tow or drive a horsebox is a definite advantage as most grooms will be required to do so.
 A HGV licence and/or B+E category licence may be required for this if you will be towing/driving over 3.5t.
 Visit the gov.uk website for further details.